jia92ming/FYP-Intelligent_Health_Monitoring/README.md

 4. "FYP_FITBIT_3-#_Data_Exploration_Trend_Analysis_PERSON#"
   - For exploring the data trends gotten from the first 2 step for each individual.

-5. "FYP_FITBIT_3-#_Correlation in xxx and yyy.ipynb"
+5. "FYP_FITBIT_4-#_Correlation in xxx and yyy.ipynb"
   - Correlation analysis of fitness data and health indicators.

+6. "FYP_FITBIT_5-#_Fuzzy_xxx.ipynb"
+  - Implementation of Fuzzy Logic System.

-6. "DATA FROM OTHER SOURCES.ipynb"
+7. "DATA FROM OTHER SOURCES.ipynb"
   - Exploration of data from the paper "Beyond Fitness Tracking", by Weng et al, dated 2018 Feb 27.

+8. "FYP_FITBIT_6-#DATA FROM OTHER SOURCES.ipynb"
+  - Implemetation of Fuzzy Logic using Data from the paper "Beyond Fitness Tracking", by Weng et al, dated 2018 Feb 27.

 ### Python Version and Libraries Used:
 1. python 3.0